If your eyes are red and puffy, cooling and hydrating the area can help. Easy at-home methods include tea bags, a facial roller, or a cool washcloth.

 9. Apply color-correcting concealer

-10. Apply color elsewhere
+10. Enhance with color elsewhere

 Along with puffiness and redness, your eyes may feel dry after crying.
 Not only that, but your whole face — especially the skin under and around your eyes — may also feel dry.
 Rehydrating your body and your skin should help bring back moisture.